reverentgeek/blog/src/site/confront-your-inner-critic.md

 ### Don't fall into the comparison trap

-There’s no need to compare yourself to others.
-You aren’t them.
-They aren’t you.
-Focusing on someone else’s accomplishments and using their success to beat yourself up is a terrible waste of time and only leads to despair.
+There's no need to compare yourself to others.
+You aren't them.
+They aren't you.
+Focusing on someone else's accomplishments and using their success to beat yourself up is a terrible waste of time and only leads to despair.

 Let others inspire you.
 But, don't let their successes fuel your inner critic.